MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/filtercolumn-filtercriterion-filtervalue-sortcolumn-and-sortdirection-properties.md

 ---
-title: FilterColumn, FilterCriterion, FilterValue, SortColumn, and SortDirection Properties and Reset Method Example (VBScript) ms.prod: access ms.assetid: bc22a6c4-b9d4-ad38-d802-4790ff3262a6 ms.date: 06/08/2017
+title: FilterColumn, FilterCriterion, FilterValue, SortColumn, and SortDirection properties and Reset method example (VBScript) ms.prod: access ms.assetid: bc22a6c4-b9d4-ad38-d802-4790ff3262a6 ms.date: 06/08/2017
 ---

-# FilterColumn, FilterCriterion, FilterValue, SortColumn, and SortDirection Properties and Reset Method Example (VBScript)
+# FilterColumn, FilterCriterion, FilterValue, SortColumn, and SortDirection properties and Reset method example (VBScript)

 **Applies to:** Access 2013 | Access 2016

 The following code shows how to set the **RDS.DataControl** **Server** parameter at design time and bind it to a data-aware HTML table using a data source.
 Cut and paste the following code to Notepad or another text editor and save it as **FilterColumnVBS.asp**.

 ```vb
 <!-- BeginFilterColumnVBS --><%@ Language=VBScript %>
 <HTML><HEAD>
 <META name="VI60_DefaultClientScript" Content="VBScript">